Massless chiral fields in six dimensions: Six dimensions

 upon using \eqref{eq:1times3form}, and hence does reproduce \eqref{eq:EOM_Weyl}.
 We already saw that the second equation is nothing but the equation for $\Phi$ embedded in $\omega$, see \eqref{eq:potential_form}, and that all other components can be gauged away, hence the pair of wave equation \eqref{eq:EOM} is equivalent to the equations \eqref{eq:EOM_Weyl} and \eqref{eq:EOM_potential}.

 \paragraph{Reducibility of the gauge symmetries.} Before going further, let us spend more time on the free gauge symmetries \eqref{eq:gauge_transfo}, with a special attention to their \emph{reducible} character.
-As discussed above, this last property is necessary in order to ensure that the free action \eqref{eq:free_action} and the wave equations that stem from it describes the propagation of the correct number of degrees of freedom.
+As discussed above, this last property is necessary in order to ensure that the free action \eqref{eq:free_action} and the wave equations that stem from it describes the propagation of the correct number of degrees of freedom, namely $2s+1$ per fields (i.e. for $\Psi$ and for $\omega$).
+This corresponds to the dimension of the irrep of the $6d$ massless little group $Spin(4)$, with highest weight $(s,\pm s)$, and can be checked using the algorithm spelled out in \cite{Kaparulin:2012px}. \footnote{Let us also mention that the fact that both $\Psi$ and $\Phi$ (and hence by extensions $\omega$) propagate the same number of degrees of freedom follows from the general analysis of \cite{Lyakhovich:2025sau}.
+I am thankful to an anonymous referee for pointing out these references, as well as insightful remarks about the counting of degrees of freedom.}

 We should start by remarking that the free description outlined in the previous section can be understood in terms of the Lie algebra $\so(2,5)$, and its finite-dimensional representation labelled by the three-row Young diagram of length $s-1$, whose decomposition under the Lorentz subalgebra reads